-The French Way or Camino Francés, also colloquially called the French Camino is the most popular of the pilgrimage routes to Santiago de Compostela in Spain, known collectively as the Way of St. James.
-Each year, at least half of the pilgrims that finish walking the Camino at Santiago de Compostela walk along the French Way, 50 percent of which start from the final 100 km at Sarria and another 15 percent from the official start of the route at Saint-Jean-Pied-de-Port in France, which gives the path its name, 779 km away.
+The French Way or Camino Francés, also colloquially called the French Camino is the most popular of the pilgrimage routes to Santiago de Compostela in Spain, known collectively as the Camino de Santiago.
+Each year, about half of the pilgrims that finish walking the Camino at Santiago de Compostela walk along the French Way, 65 percent of which start from the final 100 km at Sarria and another 14 percent from the official start of the route at Saint-Jean-Pied-de-Port in France, which gives the path its name, 779 km away.

 While there are many stopping points along each route, none are mandatory; the ultimate goal is to walk to Santiago de Compostela while resting as needed.
 The stopping points listed will vary for each peregrino, just as each peregrino's experience will be different.
 The route listings are by no means complete, but are an attempt to share information about the possibilities.